U.S. oil patch still 'Klondike' for world's biggest traders

 Taylor’s comments echo the new chief of French oil major Total, who said last week the ban flouted free trade agreements and provided U.S. oil refiners with an unfair advantage.
 Many U.S. energy producers have also been pushing to end the four-decade old ban.

-While the United States still imports about a third of the crude it consumes, pressure has mounted to ease export restrictions as U.S. oil prices have fallen to a large discount versus international benchmark North Sea Brent.
+While the United States still imports about a third of the crude it consumes, pressure has mounted to ease the ban as U.S. oil prices have fallen to a large discount versus international benchmark North Sea Brent.

 Dunand at Mercuria said the United States is taking a “measured” approach to crude oil exports, including allowing the export of lightly processed oils such as condensates and the occasional export of barrels produced in Alaska to Asia.